ollama

 serverURL, which must be a character vector specifying a uniform

 resource locator (URL).
-If serverURL is empty or ollama
+If serverURL is empty or ollama is

 called without any input arguments, then it defaults to

-llm = ollama (serverURL, model)
+llm = ollama (serverURL, model) also specifies

 the active model of the ollama interface llm which will be used for